LassiEH/CSB-Project/README.md

 Now the application can be found at: http://localhost:8000/polls/

-In case it doesn't run the following commands as well:
+In the case that it doesn't work run the following commands as well:

 ```
 python3 manage.py makemigrations